erikabarcott/profitbricks-sdk-groovy/Readme.md

 ### Servers

-Create an instace of these api classes:
+Creates an instance of these API classes:

 ```
 Server s = new Server()